-Onefetch is a command-line Git information tool written in Rust that displays project information and code statistics for a local Git repository directly on your terminal.
+Onefetch is a command-line Git information tool written in Rust that displays project information and code statistics for a local Git repository directly to your terminal.
 The tool is completely offline - no network access is required.

 By default, the repo's information is displayed alongside the dominant language's logo, but you can further configure onefetch to instead use an image - on supported terminals -, a text input or nothing at all.